ElvenTools/elven-tools-website/src/docs/jump-start.md

 3. `elven-tools deploy nft-minter` -> provide all the data.
 There will be a couple of prompts
 4. `elven-tools nft-minter issue-collection-token` -> provide the name and ticker, be careful.
 They should be short.
 The ticker should be capitalized
 5. `elven-tools nft-minter set-roles` -> roles for the issued token
-6. `elven-tools nft-minter shuffle` -> this one should be called at least one.
-It can be called at any time by anyone
-7. `elven-tools nft-minter start-minting` -> starts the minting.
+6. `elven-tools nft-minter start-minting` -> starts the minting.
 By default, it is paused at start
-8. `elven-tools nft-minter mint` -> mint tokens, provide the amount, be careful.
+7. `elven-tools nft-minter mint` -> mint tokens, provide the amount, be careful.
 There will be custom limits per address

 There is also a video which shows it.
 So I recommend you to check it out: